KSDunne/statement_beauty/TESTING.md

 ## User story testing

 See user story testing table below.
-All 27 user stories have passed the criteria for being met.
-Two won't be live for assessment but it's still a pass because the like feature was classified as a 'could have'.
+All 25 'must have' and 'should have' user stories have passed the criteria for being met.
+Two user stories won't be live for assessment but it's still a pass because these were part of the like-feature and the like-feature was classified as a 'could have'.

 |    | user story                                                                                                                                               | was it the need met?                                                         | screenshot                                                                                          | result           |
 | -- | -------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------- | ---------------- |